sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC v2.md

 - HAM will become the single source of truth for user management on SONiC systems.
 - Local user management: CLIs and APIs for creating and managing local users on the system -- their usernames, passwords, and roles.
+- Authentication control: CLIs and APIs to modify the allowed authentication modes on the REST and gNMI interfaces.
+- CLI authentication mechanisms to REST server.

 ### 1.1.1 Functional Requirements